hmjatt/typescript-angular-research-project/README.md

 ### Prerequisites

-Make sure you have the following installed:
+Make sure to have the following installed:

 - **Node.js** (version 14.x or later)
 - **TypeScript** (version 4.x or later)